Smok1e/buttex-storage-api/docs/src/methods/storage/create_directory.md

 | parent_directory_id | Int    | No       | ID of directory where new directory will be placed  |
 | hidden              | Int    | No       | If 1, the directory will not be seen by other users |

+> If *parent_directory_id* parameter is passed, new directory will be placed into specified directory.
+> Otherwise, directory will be placed into root directory

 ## Returns
 | Value        | Type | Description          |
 |--------------|------|----------------------|
 | directory_id | Int  | Created directory ID |

-## Remarks
-If *parent_directory_id* parameter is passed, new directory will be placed into specified directory.
-Otherwise, directory will be placed into root directory